 You may think revising means finding grammar and spelling mistakes when it really means rewriting—moving ideas around, adding more details, using specific verbs, varying your sentence structures and adding figurative language.
 Learn how to improve your writing with these rewriting ideas and more.
 CLICK ON the photo above for more.

 Comical stories, repetitive phrasing, and expressive illustrations engage early readers and build reading confidence.
 Each story includes easy to pronounce two-, three-, and four-letter words which follow the rules of phonics.
 The result is a fun reading experience leading to comprehension, recall, and stimulating discussion.
 Each story is true children’s literature with a beginning, a middle and an end.
 Each book also contains a "fun and games" activity section to further develop the beginning reader's learning experience.
 CLICK ON the book collection above for more.

-CLICK ON the painting above for Mrs. A's gallery of current art.
+CLICK ON the painting above for Mrs. A's most recent artwork.